Ju-On: The Grudge: Release

 Ju-on: The Grudge was shown on 18 October 2002 at the Screamfest Horror Film Festival in Los Angeles California under the title The Grudge.
 The film was also screened as part of Midnight Madness at the Toronto International Film Festival in September 2003.

 Ju-On was given a limited theatrical release by Solar Films in the Philippines on 26 November 2003.
 The film received a limited theatrical release in the United States on 23 July 2004.

-In the United States, the film grossed a total of $325,680 from 23 July – 9 December 2004.
+In the United States, the film grossed a total of $325,680 from 23 July to 9 December 2004.

 Ju-on: The Grudge was released on DVD by Lions Gate on 9 November.
 The disc contains an audio commentary with Sam Raimi and Scott Spiegel and interviews with the cast and crew.

 A sequel to the film titled Ju-on: The Grudge 2, also directed by Shimizu, was released in 2003.

 Reception

-Rotten Tomatoes gives the film a rating of 80% based on five reviews, with an average rating of 5 out of 10.
+Rotten Tomatoes gives the film a rating of 83% based on six reviews, with an average rating of 5 out of 10.
 At Metacritic, a website which assigns a rating out of 100 for reviews from mainstream critics, the film has received an average score of 48, based on 22 reviews indicating "mixed or average reviews".
 The Washington Post gave the film a mixed reviewing, stating that it "isn't particularly scary.
 No, it's much harder on you than mere fright: It's ... creepy" and "it lacks any interest in conventional narrative and doesn't bother with hero or heroine, or with any sense of coherency, of any mechanism of solution of its mystery".
 David Kehr of The New York Times compared the film unfavourably to The Ring (1998), opining that Ju-on: The Grudge "turns into a rote series of killings, with each new sequence introduced by a title with the name of its primary victim.
 Because there is a new hero to identify with every 10 minutes, the viewer isn't drawn into a sustained suspense, but is merely subjected to a series of more or less foreseeable shocks".
 Kim Newman gave the film three stars out of five in Empire, noting that "as a film, it is at once too much a part of an overarching story and divided into too many episodes to be all of a piece.
 However, as a sustained collection of scare moments, it's a winner".
 Derek Elley compared the film unfavourably to both The Ring and Dark Water, writing that "in the end, The Grudge comes down to little more than when and where the ghostly little boy will next appear, and the final explanation is so-what".

 The film's reception has changed to become more positive over time, with many fans and critics now frequently listing it as one of the greatest Japanese horror films ever made.

 Some critics have identified loose connections between the story in the film and the traditional Japanese folktale Yotsuya Kaidan.